wp-plugins/wpsso/readme.txt

 = 2.3.1 =

 Added default options when creating a new multisite blog, added check for wp_remote_get() errors, changed the default Open Graph image size to 1200x1200 cropped.

-= 2.2 =

-Added Pinterest-specific option for 'article:author' meta tag (see Changelog), and small code improvements for NextGEN Gallery.

-= 2.1.3 =

-Added support for YouTube's old embed code.

-= 2.1.2 =

-Fixed checks for a few constants that disable features.

-= 2.1.1 =

-Fixed missing check for the 'plugin_filter_lang' option to enable/disable the WP Locale Language addon (Pro version).

-= 2.1 =

-Added a new 'Video URL Custom Field' option, fixed transient cache expiration on Post / Page updates.